MattuW4/battleships-terminal-game/README.md

 - Code on how to use time and sleep was informed by [Real Python](https://realpython.com/python-sleep/).
 - Tutorials on how to develop battleship games were referred to and are available at [Dylan Israel](https://www.youtube.com/watch?v=7Ki_2gr0rsE), [Robert Heaton](https://www.youtube.com/watch?v=Gi0Fdyhk1_0), [Knowledge Mavens](https://www.youtube.com/watch?v=tF1WRCrd_HQ) and [CS Students](https://www.youtube.com/watch?v=MgJBgnsDcF0)
-- Suggestions for code to create a clear function were informed by [Stack Overflow](https://stackoverflow.com/questions/47503734/what-does-printf-033c-mean)
+- Suggestions for code to create a clear function were informed by [Stack Overflow](https://stackoverflow.com/questions/47503734/what-does-printf-033c-mean) but largely informed by [Geek for geeks](https://www.geeksforgeeks.org/clear-screen-python/).
+- Exit function informed by [Stack Overflow](https://stackoverflow.com/questions/543309/programmatically-stop-execution-of-python-script).
+- W3Schools used to inform various elements within project [W3Schools](https://www.w3schools.com/).
 - The Love Sandwiches project from the Code Institute was also used to inform development of the Python.

 ## Acknowledgements